victor-m-p/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+# Biography
 I am a predoctoral fellow at the Laboratory for Social Minds at Carnegie Mellon University.
+I am currently working on Machine Learning (ML) approaches to modeling biased, inconsistent, and incomplete social and cultural data with prof. Simon DeDeo (CMU/SFI).

 My research interests span cognitive science, complex systems research, and computational modeling of social and cultural systems.
-I am currently working on Machine Learning (ML) approaches to modeling biased, inconsistent, and incomplete social and cultural data with prof. Simon DeDeo (CMU/SFI).
+I am interested in applying statistical and computational techniques to better understand the mechanisms that guide system-level behavior.
+Besides my research, I write and record music, and dabble in beers and chess.